British butterfly caterpillar photo gallery

 Caterpillars of the brown butterflies

 Also in the Nymphalidae butterfly family are several of the most common butterflies seen in more open countryside.
-These include species of ‘Brown butterflies’, whose caterpillars live amongst grasses, often feeding at night, and are consequently less likely to be seen unless specifically searched for in the dark.
+These include species of ‘Brown butterflies’ that have caterpillars which live amongst grasses, often feeding at night, and are consequently less likely to be seen unless specifically searched for in the dark.
 These include the caterpillars of the Meadow Brown Butterfly, the Gatekeeper Butterfly and the Ringlet Butterfly.

 The caterpillars of the Speckled Wood often found in less exposed habitat, around hedges and on the edge of woods, also feed out of sight amongst grasses.